Singular Port-Hamiltonian Systems Beyond Passivity: Port-Hamiltonian Systems

-The set~$\mathcal{S}$ is an ellipsoid, $x^\top Q x = 1$, since $Q$ is positive definite.
-We have $\sigma(x)<0$ inside of and $\sigma(x)>0$ outside of the ellipsoid.
-Hence, the sign of the input matrix~$B(x)$ flips when crossing the ellipsoidal surface~$\mathcal{S}$, and the gain approaches infinity in its vicinty.
-For this reason, we say the resulting port-Hamiltonian system is singular.
+The set $\mathcal{S}$ defines the boundary of an ellipsoid and is called the \emph{singular set} of states, since $B(x)$ is singular there.
+The Hamiltonian~$H$ is a quartic polynomial and the set~$\mathcal{S}$ consists of all $x$ of minimum storage: $H(x)=0$.
+We have $\sigma(x)<0$ inside of and $\sigma(x)>0$ outside of~$\mathcal{S}$.
+Since $\bar B(x)$ is nonzero and continuous, the sign of the input matrix~$B(x)$ flips when crossing the ellipsoidal surface~$\mathcal{S}$, and the gain approaches infinity in its vicinity.